simonecorsi/awesome/README.md

 *   [dwyl/repo-badges](https://github.com/dwyl/repo-badges) - :star: Use repo badges (build passing, coverage, etc) in your readme/markdown file to signal code quality in a project.

+*   [editor-bootstrap/vim-bootstrap](https://github.com/editor-bootstrap/vim-bootstrap) - Vim Bootstrap is a generator that provides a simple method of generating a configuration for vim / neovim.

 *   [lakkatv/lakka-website](https://github.com/lakkatv/lakka-website) - Lakka website

 *   [jwvdiermen/grunt-include-source](https://github.com/jwvdiermen/grunt-include-source) - Include lists of files into your source files automatically.